-Joe Rogan Experience Hosts Debate Between Jack Dorsey, Tim Pool and Vijaya Gadde (The Problem With Social Media)
+Joe Rogan Experience Hosts Debate Between Jack Dorsey, Tim Pool, and Vijaya Gadde (On Social Media 2)

-After a controversial first appearance, the comedian/UFC commentator/podcast host welcomes back Twitter CEO Jack Dorsey /> with Twitter-critical independent journalist Tim Pool and head Twitter lawyer Vijaya Gadde
+After a controversial first appearance, The Joe Rogan Experience welcomes back Twitter CEO Jack Dorsey /> with Twitter-critical independent journalist Tim Pool and head Twitter lawyer Vijaya Gadde

 4/2/19, 5:10 pm EDT

 By John Corry, photo from The Joe Rogan Experience on Facebook

 Or: ish /> a real political debate can no longer include anything but grandstanding, finger pointing, and at least THREE (3) random personal insults, two of them including a 'curse-word’ or some type of identitarian insult (or, for the over-achiever: both (fuck-tard cock-bleecher 2pac-fan-from-the-Bronx (Pencil Neck Adam Schiff (think about it)))).
 Gone are the sequitur days of Plato and Aristotle at the Academy conversing over the nature of humanity and holding politicians responsible for conversing over the nature of humanity; any sense having to do more with the state of calmness necessary for critical thought than the most recent rendition of the possibility of Judas being a real person is antithetical to the existence of power (or: human existence (because all human existence is is the struggle for power (obviously))), even outside of human input– outside of its most fundamental relations with humans, or with consciousness/intellect, or within humans themselves.